-Concordia University has international exchange student programs with Korea University in Seoul; Leuphana University in Luneburg, Germany; École Supérieure Libre des Sciences Commerciales Appliquées in Paris, France; University of Ghana, in Accra, Ghana; Università Cattolica del Sacro Cuore (USCS), Milan, Italy; and Hannam University, Daejeon, Korea.
+Concordia University has international exchange student programs with École Supérieure Libre des Sciences Commerciales Appliquées in Paris, France; University of Ghana, in Accra, Ghana; Università Cattolica del Sacro Cuore (USCS), Milan, Italy; and Hannam University, Daejeon, Korea.

 The university encourages study abroad by providing information to students about a variety of study abroad programs and through its disbursement of non-university financial aid to organizations sponsoring study abroad.
 Pre-approval of all course work and all programs must be made with the provost.
 Application forms and additional information may be obtained in the Registrar's Office.
 Students who have their application approved will be assessed a \$100 administrative fee.